LinkTEGaming/LinkTEGaming.github.io/README.md

-I just decided to make this on a whim so don't expect there to be much
+I might work on this in the future if I find a use for it